Get dinner on the table quickly and effortlessly with this pasta with peas that’s filled with spring flavors.

 As for the type of pasta, I use gluten-free chickpea pasta; it’s a one ingredient alternative to regular pasta that’s not only delicious but filling thanks to the fiber and protein it contains.

-How to make pasta with peas:
+How to Make Pasta with Peas:

 - The sauce is a blend of peas, parsley, mint, lemon zest, garlic and olive oil along with a little of the cooking water from the pot and a spoonful of yogurt (dairy-free) for creaminess.
 Everything gets blitzed in the food processor until smooth and silky.

-- Once the pasta is done, it’s drained then returned to the pot along with the sauce and the reserved peas.
+- Once the pasta is done, drain it then return it to the pot along with the sauce and the reserved peas.

 And that’s it, dinner is ready.
 Add a sprinkle of fresh mint and you are ready to serve.
 For a simple spring dish with lots of fresh flavors, it doesn’t get easier than this.

-More recipes with peas:
+More Recipes with Peas:

 Pasta with Peas